MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/parcel2full.rst

 Synopsis
 ---------

-Converts data from a parcellated data matrix to full data matrix by assigning each vertex the value of its parcel.
+Converts data from a parcellated data matrix to full data matrix by assigning each vertex the value of its parcel (`source code <https://github.com/MICA-MNI/BrainSpace/blob/master/matlab/surface_manipulation/parcel2full.m>`_).

 Usage
 ----------